-I have had the opportunity to read the few lessons you have posted.
 I notice that you make reference to Daniel and his prophecy of the “70 weeks of Daniel” and the supposed rapture of the church.
 I have tried for many years to see the rapture in the book of Revelation and the scripture that Jesus is coming back to earth and will reign for 1000 years.
 I cannot find scriptural proof of either the rapture or for Jesus returning to earth to set up His kingdom.
 I have written about the “70 weeks of Daniel” and have published my opposition to 1000 year reign on earth.
 When Jesus comes the second time, it is to bring an end to this world as we know it and to usher in a period of judgment, and then heaven or hell.
 I cannot find where Jesus will ever again set foot on this earth to reign.
 When He comes all the dead will be raised not just the faithful dead.
 All will stand for judgment and receive their rewards - heaven or hell.
 I would like your comments.

 And I saw an angel coming down from heaven, having the key of the abyss and a great chain in his hand.
 And he laid hold of the dragon, the serpent of old, who is the devil and Satan, and bound him for a thousand years, and threw him into the abyss, and shut it and sealed it over him, so that he should not deceive the nations any longer, until the thousand years were completed; after these things he must be released for a short time.
 And I saw thrones, and they sat upon them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark upon their forehead and upon their hand; and they came to life and reigned with Christ for a thousand years.
-(NASB) Rev. 20:1-4
+Revelation 20:1-4 (NASB)

 Here we read that Satan will be bound in an abyss for 1,000 years.
 Now the question we need to ask is, “Are the 1,000 years real years or are they symbolic?”
 The answer is actually found in the book of Revelation itself.
 For example, the book is full of numbers.
-It has referred to 7 churches, 7 angels, 7 lampstands, 7 stars (Rev. 1), 4 creatures before the throne, 24 elders (Rev. 4), 144,000 witnesses (12,000 from each tribe in Rev. 7), 7 seals, 7 trumpets, 7 bowls, and a 200,000 man army (Rev. 9).
-During the 7 seals we can read about 1/3 of the sea, 1/3 of the ships, 1/3 of the waters, and 1/3 of the sun and moon and stars being struck (Rev. 8:7-13).
+It has referred to 7 churches, 7 angels, 7 lampstands, 7 stars (Revelation 1), 4 creatures before the throne, 24 elders (Revelation 4), 144,000 witnesses (12,000 from each tribe in Revelation 7), 7 seals, 7 trumpets, 7 bowls, and a 200,000 man army (Revelation 9).
+During the 7 seals we read about 1/3 of the sea, 1/3 of the ships, 1/3 of the waters, and 1/3 of the sun and moon and stars being struck (Revelation 8:7-13).
 In Revelation 11 we read about 2 witnesses, 3.5 days, and 42 months, and 1,260 days.

-Notice that Rev. 20:4 tells us that we will reign with Jesus Christ for 1,000 years.
-Shall we reject the number and say that it is symbolic?
+Notice that Revelation 20:4 tells us “they came to life and reigned with Christ for a thousand years.”
+Shall we reject the number 1,000 and say that it is symbolic?
 If it is symbolic, how much of Revelation shall we say is symbolic?
 If we do that, then the meaning of Revelation is open to anyone’s imagination.
 Among those who take that position, there are many different meanings, and they significantly disagree with each other.
-But if we accept all of these numbers literally, then the book is easier to understand.
-The kingdom is real, and it lasts for 1,000 years.
+But if we accept all of these numbers literally, then the book is much easier to understand and why would the Holy Spirit use numbers if they were meaningless?
+The correct answer is that the kingdom is real, and it lasts for 1,000 years.
 Every Christian returns to life before the kingdom starts, and those who are not Christians do not return to life until after the universe is destroyed.